jlink/property-based-testing/pbt-java/blog-series/7_tdd.md

 It's been a few months that I wrote about
 [stateful testing]({% post_url 2018-09-06-stateful-testing %}).
-Since then I've given a few workshops about property-based testing and jqwik has reached [version 1.1.3](https://jqwik.net/release-notes.html#113).
+Since then I've given a couple of workshops about property-based testing and jqwik has reached [version 1.1.3](https://jqwik.net/release-notes.html#113).

 So, I'm getting more and more committed to PBT but, to be frank, when developing software for clients my main approach is still Test-Driven Development with mostly example-based test cases.